 Here’s my 3 favourite ways to implement ideas and take needle moving action:

 Trying to change everything at the same time will lead to overwhelm and non-action.
 Choose one daily action that you will commit to each day that is going to support your mindset or lifestyle.
 This could be a daily meditation, tidying one small area of your home each day, reading a chapter of a book.
 Focus on one thing and build that practice or habit up over time before starting a new one.

 It’s a known tendency of perfectionists, high achievers and master procrastinators to put off taking action until the settings are “perfect”.
 The stage is never going to be perfect for you, because you’ll always find a reason it’s not the right time, or the right place.
 Start where you are, with what you have and do what you can.
 Taking some action towards a goal is better than no action at all.

 We all have that one big goal in our hearts, something we want to do or achieve for ourselves.
 Often we elevate this goal so high that it seems huge and therefore unobtainable.
 Bring your big goal back down to a human level.
 What are the steps to get there?
 How can you break down each of those steps again to smaller achievable goals?

 Breaking goals down in this way uses a NLP technique called chunking down, a very useful way of changing the way we perceive our big visions.
-If you’d like a handy resource to do this just send me a message with ‘GOAL PLANNER’ in the subject heading and I’ll send it over to you.
+If you’d like a handy resource to do this just sign up to the Mindset Resource Library.